o3de/o3de-multiplayersample-assets/Gems/character_mps/Assets/Mixamo/Ybot/.src/worklog.md

 | Marmoset_TB_Alpha_Joints_Bake.tbscene | This bake scene includes the joints, so we can bake good AO, etc.                                                                             |
 | Alpha_mesh_final.fbx                  | This is an export of the final cleaned up low poly game model ready for import into the actual runtime model (in the root folder above /.src) |

+## [0.0.5] - 2023-01-18

+- ybot_yup_working.mb: Removed the 'Armature' locator from the root of each LOD skeleton hierarchy (related to root motion extraction)

+- re-exported the Ybot.fbx

 ## [0.0.4] - 2023-01-06

 Set up the YBot to have correct hierarchy to support both Mesh LODs, and skel LODs